yalelibrary/yul-dc-camerata/README.md

 ## Releasing a version of Camerata

-1. Decide on a new version number.
-We use [semantic versioning](https://github.com/yalelibrary/yul-dc-camerata/wiki/Semantic-Versioning).
-2. Update the version number in `.github_changelog_generator`
-3. Update the version number in `.env`
-4. `github_changelog_generator --user yalelibrary --project yul-dc-camerata --token $YOUR_GITHUB_TOKEN`
-5. Commit and merge the changes you just made with a message like "Prep for x.y.z release"
-6. Once those changes are merged to the `master` branch, in the github web UI go to `Releases` and tag a new release with the right version number.
-Paste in the release notes for this version from the changelog you generated.
-In the release notes, split out `Features`, `Bug Fixes`, and `Other`
+1. Run the release command: `cam release camerata`
-7. Move any tickets that were included in this release from `For Release` to `Ready for Acceptance`
+2. Move any tickets that were included in this release from `For Release` to `Ready for Acceptance`